Duchamp After Unbekannt

 which makes Steve ask:

-Could it simply be that Duchamp and even his unique "art" cannot escape the varying degrees of seperation that always come with reenactments, even crafty and/or dexterous reenactments?
+Could it simply be that Duchamp and even his unique "art" cannot escape the varying degrees of separation that always come with reenactments, even crafty and/or dexterous reenactments?